winstonrc/greek-orthodox-fast-calendar/README.md

 # Greek Orthodox Fast Calendar

-This tools extracts the calendar events for fasting from the Greek Orthodox Archdiocese of America's [calendar](https://www.goarch.org/chapel/calendar).
+This tools extracts the calendar events for fasting from the Greek Orthodox Archdiocese of America's [calendar](https://www.goarch.org/chapel/calendar) and creates a new calendar ICS file with only those events.

 ## Usage